DPDK/dpdk/doc/guides/prog_guide/writing_efficient_code.rst

 ~~~~

 On a NUMA system, it is preferable to access local memory since remote memory access is slower.
-In the Intel® DPDK, the memzone, ring, rte_malloc and mempool APIs provide a way to create a pool on a specific socket.
+In the DPDK, the memzone, ring, rte_malloc and mempool APIs provide a way to create a pool on a specific socket.

 Sometimes, it can be a good idea to duplicate data to optimize speed.
 For read-mostly variables that are often accessed,